MLSDev/TRON/README.md

 ## Multipart requests

 Multipart requests are implemented using `APIRequest` subclass - `MultipartAPIRequest`.
-It uses the same set of API's, used by APIRequest with several additions.
+It uses the same set of API's with several additions.
 First of all, you need to append multipart data to request, for example:

 ```
 request.appendMultipartData(data, name: "avatar", filename: "avatar.jpg", mimeType: "image/jpg")